- PTA Committee Facebook Group

 run up to events.

 Class Reps are a vital link between the PTA, other parents/carers in the class and the school ensuring good communication between them.
-They may arrange social events, run small projects for the school, organise stalls and helpers for Summer and Christmas Fairs and help out where they can with PTA events.
+They may organise stalls and helpers for Summer / Christmas Fairs and spread the requests for help.
+They may also initiate social events for their Year Group.

-They would also welcome new parents to the School and introduce them to other parents and the Facebook Groups.
+They would also aim to keep an eye out for new parents to the School and introduce them to other parents and their Year Facebook Groups.